 Pregnancy, whether uncomplicated or high risk, can take a toll on the mental health of parents.
-The transition into parenthood or into the bereavement period following a terminal prenatal diagnosis and loss of a baby or babies comes with a new set of needs and challenges that can be difficult and overwhelming for parents.
+The transition into parenthood or into the bereavement period following a prenatal diagnosis of a life-limiting condition and loss of a baby or babies comes with a new set of needs and challenges that can be difficult and overwhelming for parents.

 Perinatal Mood and Anxiety Disorders

 In recent years, more support resources have become available for parents experiencing perinatal mood and anxiety disorders, and the taboo is beginning to lift.
 As much as the conversation about pregnancy and postpartum mental health is changing and improving, there is still a gap in the framework of care.
-There is a lack of knowledge and support for the unique mental health challenges facing families who have a terminal prenatal diagnosis, and as a result, do not get to take home a living child or children.
+There is a lack of knowledge and support for the unique mental health challenges facing families who have a prenatal diagnosis of a life-limiting condition, and as a result, do not get to take home a living child or children.

 These families still experience the pregnancy process, labor and delivery, and then the transition into the postpartum period.
-Women who have delivered a baby or babies with a terminal prenatal diagnosis still have all the mental, physical, and hormonal effects of pregnancy and giving birth.
+Women who have delivered a baby or babies with a prenatal diagnosis of a life-limiting condition still have all the mental, physical, and hormonal effects of pregnancy and giving birth.
 However, they have the added complication of grief and mourning.

-Pregnancy and postpartum mental health has been a taboo topic of conversation for a long time, and the same can be said for the bereavement period following a terminal prenatal diagnosis and the loss of a pregnancy or infant.
+Pregnancy and postpartum mental health has been a taboo topic of conversation for a long time, and the same can be said for the bereavement period following a prenatal diagnosis of a life-limiting condition and the loss of a pregnancy or infant.
 Facing these realities is such a complicated and overwhelming emotional and physical experience that it can be easy to dismiss signs of mental health issues as simply part of the grieving process.